yesolakweon/yesolakweon.github.io/_pages/home.md

 ### Welcome

 <dl>
 I am Assistant Professor of <a href="https://politicalscience.usu.edu/" style="color: #82E0AA">Political Science</a> at <a href="https://www.usu.edu/" style="color: #82E0AA">Utah State University</a>.
-My research interests are international and comparative political economy, political behavior, and social and labor market policy.
-Within these broad areas, I study how various political actors respond to new forms of socio-economic risk caused by post-industrial transformations with a focus on Western Europe and East Asia.
-Recent projects examine redistributive attitudes and electoral choices of newly marginalized groups and political parties' behavior in the face of labor market dualization, gender divisions, and population aging.
+My research interests are international and comparative political economy, political behavior, and social and labor market policy with a focus on Western Europe and East Asia.
+Within these broad fields, I study how new forms of economic risk associated with post-industrialization affect the behavior of political actors and in turn, reshape public policy.
+Recent projects focus on the politics of three important socio-economic transformations in advanced democracies: 1) labor market dualization; 2)gender divisions, and 3) population aging.
+In this context, I examine the redistributive attitudes and electoral choices of newly marginalized groups as well as the policy responses of political elites.
  </dl>

  <dl>
  My work has appeared in journals like <i>Electoral Studies</i>, <i>International Interactions</i>, <i>West European Politics</i> among others.
 My co-authored book is currently under contract with <i>Oxford University Press</i>.
 </dl>